tokland/omreact/README.md

 Use like this on event props:

 - `actions.increment`: An _object_, use it when you need no arguments.
 Example `$onClick={actions.increment}`.
-The dispatcher will see that it's not a function and won't try to call it with the event arguments.
+The dispatcher will see that it's not a function and won't call it with the event arguments.
-- `actions.add`: A _1-time callable function_ that takes only constructor arguments.
+- `actions.add`: A _1-time callable function_ that takes only action constructor arguments.
 Example: `$onClick={actions.add(1)}`.
-This function should be memoized, as we discussed before.
+This function should be memoized.
 - `actions.addMouseButton`: A _1-time callable function_ that takes only event arguments: Example: `$onClick={actions.addMouseButton}`.
 This function should not be memoized.
 - `actions.addValueAndMouseButton`: A _2-time callable function_ that takes both constructor and event arguments: `$onClick={actions.addValueAndMouseButton(1)}`.
 The first function must be memoized.

-#### Memoization
+#### Memoize actions

-It's a well known caveat that you should never pass newly created values as props.
-This applies to arrays, objects or arrow functions, there is no problem with strings, since `===` works fine on them.
-Otherwise, a React component will think those props changed and will issue an unnecessary re-render.
-Extract them to `const` values to avoid this problem.
+It's a well known caveat that you should never pass newly created values as props, otherwise a React component will think those props changed and will issue an unnecessary re-render.
+This applies to arrays, objects or arrow functions (no problem with strings, `===` works fine on them).
+Extract prop values to `const` values to avoid this problem.
 Also, use memoization (the library already provides a helper for that: `memoize`) in action constructors.
 Example:

 ```js
 import {component, memoize} from 'omreact';